vunam/vue3-d3-typescript-node-challenge/Readme.md

 ```
   docker run --name neo4j -p7474:7474 -p7687:7687 -d --env-file .env neo4j:latest
 ```
+4. `npm run migrate` to migrate data to DB
-4. `npm run server` first to set up the server and then `npm start`
+5. `npm run server` first to set up the server and then `npm start`
-5. `npm test` for running the tests
+6. `npm test` for running the tests

 ### Improvements with more time